onflow/docs/docs/evm/how-it-works.md

 ## Introduction

 The Flow network uses [Cadence](https://cadence-lang.org/) as its main execution environment.
-Cadence offers a safer, more efficient, and more developer-friendly experience for building smart contracts and decentralized applications.
-However, supporting EVM could make it easier for existing applications and tools already deployed for the EVM ecosystem to onboard to the Flow network ([more](https://developers.flow.com/evm/about) on this topic).
+Cadence offers a safe, efficient, and developer-friendly experience for building smart contracts and decentralized applications.
+With Cadence offering full EVM support existing applications and tools already deployed for the EVM ecosystem can simply onboard to the Flow network with no code changes ([more](https://developers.flow.com/evm/about) on this topic).

 EVM on Flow is designed with these major goals in mind: